jnicol/particleground/README.md

     100

-How close two dots need to be, in pixels, before they join
+How close two dots need to be, in pixels, before they join.

 ### parallax